Working in Merchandising

 Some of our roles benefit from people who are qualified professionally, such as some positions in finance or legal.
 Where there’s a clear business benefit to Superdry, we’ll help people with funding and time off to study for professional qualifications.
 For people seeking to enhance their qualifications and who can demonstrate the benefit this will bring, it’s a great opportunity for development.

-Here at Superdry we think it’s important that every employee is properly trained on some of our key issues.
+Here at Superdry we think it’s important that every employee is properly trained on some of our key issues, such as health & safety, cyber security and anti bribery.
 We’ve developed interesting and innovative e-learning modules to help everyone achieve the required competency in certain areas, and will roll out further modules on other key topics in the future.